Troepje/cppelix/README.md

 # Todo

+* Proper CMake support for including as a library
 * Support parsing filter (LDAP) strings to type-safe filter currently used
 * etcd support (copy celix library or use COTS for etcd v3?)
 * Pubsub compatibility with celix